LoMime: Query-Efficient Membership Inference using Model Extraction in Label-Only Settings: Evaluation

 \subsection{Datasets}

-We evaluate our framework using three benchmark datasets widely adopted in privacy and security research: \textbf{Location}~\cite{shokri2017membership}, \textbf{Purchase}~\cite{shokri2017membership}, and \textbf{Texas Hospital}~\cite{shokri2017membership}.
-The key statistics of the datasets, training configurations, selected perturbation factors, and target model performance are summarized in Table~\ref{tab:dataset_config}.
-Note that all target models achieve close to perfect training accuracy ($\approx 100\%$), reflecting intentional overfitting to simulate realistic privacy risks in deployed machine learning systems.
+We evaluate our framework using three benchmark datasets widely adopted in privacy and security research~\cite{shokri2017membership}: \textbf{Location}, \textbf{Purchase}, and \textbf{Texas Hospital}.
+The statistics of these datasets are summarized in Table~\ref{tab:dataset_config}.
+Following standard practice in the membership inference literature~\cite{shokri2017membership, choquette}, the target models are trained to the overfitted, near-perfect-training-accuracy regime ($\approx 100\%$) used by these benchmarks.
+We adopt this regime both for direct comparability with prior label-only attacks and because black-box membership inference is known to weaken as the train--test gap narrows, which makes the overfitted setting the standard stress test for membership leakage.
+We separately examine harder, low-gap settings on deep image classifiers in Section~\ref{sec:dnn_extension}.